-When Andrew Jackson took office as President in 1829, he pursued a policy of removing Native Americans from their ancestral lands.
+When President Andrew Jackson took office in 1829, he pursued a policy of removing Native Americans from their ancestral lands.
 This was done to make room for white settlers and speculators who made large profits from the purchase and sale of land.

-In 1830, Jackson signed the Indian Removal Act, which forcibly relocated most members of the Native American tribes in the South to Indian Territory in the west.
-While Jackson and other politicians attempted to put a positive spin on Indian removal in their speeches, the removal was in fact often brutal.
-There was little the Indians could do to defend themselves.
-In 1832, a group of about a thousand Sac and Fox Indians led by Chief Black Hawk returned to Illinois, but militia members easily drove them back across the Mississippi.
+In 1832, a large group from the Sac and Fox Nation led by Chief Black Hawk went to Illinois, but militia members easily drove them back across the Mississippi.
 The Seminole resistance in Florida was more formidable, resulting in a war that began under Chief Osceola and lasted into the 1840s.

-Finally, federal troops came to Georgia to remove the tribes forcibly.
-As early as 1831, the army began to push the Choctaws off their lands to march to Oklahoma.
+Finally, federal troops came to Georgia to forcibly remove any Native Americans who resisted or refused to leave.
+As early as 1831, the army began to push the Choctaw nation off their lands to march to Oklahoma.

 In 1835, a small number of Cherokee leaders agreed to accept western land and payment in exchange for relocation.
 With this agreement, known as the Treaty of New Echota, Jackson had the green light to order Cherokee removal.

 The majority of Cherokee, under the leadership of Chief John Ross (seen to the left), resisted until the bitter end.